Any Fin for Love Excerpt

-“You told-- Mon Dieu.”
+“You told— Mon Dieu.”

 “You don’t need no tarps.
 I tucked a tent up under the bow just in case.
-An air mattress, too.
+An air mattress too.
 The tent stakes are under the seat next to the live well.”

 “Good luck, ma garde.
 I hope you catch more than fish.”

-Jimmy Fonteiro came out of the supply room just as Dougah hung up the phone, and he spotted the new customers through the front window.
+Jimmy Fonteiro ambled out of the supply room just as Dougah hung up the phone, and he eyed the new customers—one thin, one heavyset—through the front window.
 “You want I should go help them, Dougah?”